ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel462IG/Installation_Guide.rst.txt

 - The ADMIN and TOL(ENQF) parameters may be uncommented if you are authorized to the necessary STGADMIN profiles.

 - Allocate the optional control library VIRCNTL using the following DCB PDS, LRECL=80, RECFM=FB, BLKSIZE=3120, SPACE=(TRK,(5,5,10)).
 This PDS contains command members.
-Create a STARTUP member Virtel commands are to be executed st start up.
-Other members can be created which cna be executed trhro
+Create a STARTUP member of Virtel commands that are to be executed at start up.

 Example of STARTUP member: -